fernando-mc/redmondpython.com/content/lectures/onboarding.md

 >>> a is b
 ```

-> **PAUSE**: Booleans and operators, combined with everything we've learned thus far, make up a large portion of what you will be doing as you start out with Python.
-Questions?
+> **PAUSE HERE**: Booleans and operators, combined with everything we've learned thus far, make up a large portion of what you will be doing as you start out with Python.
+Any questions?
 Ask a TA!

 ## Conditional Branching

+### `if`

 Now that we know how to check if something is `True` or `False` using booleans and operators, we can use "conditional branching" to make Python execute commands on a conditional basis.
+Just take a look at the following code:

 ```py
 if 6 > 5:
      print("Six is greater than five!")
 ```

-This is the first piece of Python we've written that crosses multiple lines, and the way to enter it at a Python interpreter's prompt is a little different.
+This is the first piece of Python we've written that crosses multiple lines, and the way to enter it at a Python interpreter's prompt is a little different than single lines of code.

-1. Open the interpreter.
+In the interpreter:

-2. Type `if 6 > 5:`, and hit `ENTER`.
+1. Type `if 6 > 5:`, and hit `ENTER`.
 The next line will have `...` as a prompt, instead of the usual `>>>`.
 This is Python telling us that we are in the middle of a code block, and so long as we indent our code it should be a part of this code block.
-3. Type 4 spaces, type `print("Six is greater than five!")`, and then hit `enter` to end the line.
+2. Type 4 spaces, type `print("Six is greater than five!")`, and then hit `ENTER` to end the line.
-4. Finally, hit `enter` again to tell Python you are done with this code block.
+3. Finally, hit `ENTER` again to tell Python you are done with this code block.
 All together, it will look like this:

 ```py
 >>> if 6 > 5: